singhanirudh1804/blinkit_dashboard/README.md

 ## 📂 File Contents

 - `blinkit_dashboard.pbix` – Power BI dashboard file.
-- `PBIDesktop_view.png` – Preview image of the dashboard.
+- `PBIDesktop_view.pdf` – Preview image of the dashboard.
 - `blinkit_icon` – App icon used in the dashboard.
 - `dashboard_bg.jpg` – Background image used for styling.
 - `BlinkIT Grocery Data.csv` – Dataset used for data visualization.